hyperledger/fabric/docs/source/config_update.md

 * **Hashing algorithm**.
 The algorithm used for computing the hash values encoded into the blocks of the blockchain.
 In particular, this affects the data hash, and the previous block hash fields of the block.
 Note, this field currently only has one valid value (`SHA256`) and should not be changed.

-#### System channel configuration parameters

-Certain configuration values are unique to the orderer system channel.

-* **Channel creation policy.** Defines the policy value which will be set as the mod_policy for the Application group of new channels for the consortium it is defined in.
-The signature set attached to the channel creation request will be checked against the instantiation of this policy in the new channel to ensure that the channel creation is authorized.
-Note that this config value is only set in the orderer system channel.

-* **Channel restrictions.** Only editable in the orderer system channel.
-The total number of channels the orderer is willing to allocate may be specified as `max_count`.
-This is primarily useful in pre-production environments with weak consortium `ChannelCreation` policies.

 ## Editing a config

 Updating a channel configuration is a three step operation that's conceptually simple: